glauciellesa/staff-table/README.md

 # Functionalities 💫

-- When the search button is pressed, the results are showed up.
+- When the search button is pressed, the results are displayed.
 - Pagination links update depending on the number of search results.
 - Sort table both numerically and alphabetically